-"We thank Assemblymember Eduardo Garcia for his relentless advocacy and leadership in this effort to bring us to this point.
-We also thank the more than 1,200 residents, the Housing Stability Collaborative Action Network, Riverside County Supervisor Manuel Perez, the Riverside County Housing Authority, and more 70 local partners who made our voices heard and remain united in the belief that housing is a human right," said Lift To Rise President and CEO Heather Vaikona.
-"All of us now urge our state legislators to approve this historical investment in a game-changing model to spur more affordable housing developments in our region."
+"We thank state leaders, including Governor Gavin Newsom, Senate President pro Tempore Toni Atkins, and Assembly Speaker Anthony Rendon for hearing our call and making a historic investment in affordable housing for Coachella Valley communities.
+We are especially thankful for Assemblymember Eduardo Garcia's relentless advocacy and leadership in this effort to bring us to this point," said Lift to Rise President and CEO Heather Vaikona.
+"More than 1,200 local residents, the Housing Stability Collaborative Action Network, Riverside County Supervisor Manuel Perez, the Riverside County Housing Authority, and over 70 local partners are united in the belief that housing is a human right.
+Now we are ready and eager to drive our game-changing model to spur more affordable housing developments forward."

-The goal of the Coachella Valley's Housing Catalyst Fund is to radically increase housing stability and create paths to economic mobility for valley residents-over half of whom fall below 200% of the federal poverty line-by reducing the number of rent-burdened households by 30%.
+The goal of the Coachella Valley's Housing Catalyst Fund is to radically increase housing stability and create paths to economic mobility for valley residents-over half of whom fall below 200 percent of the federal poverty line-by reducing the number of rent-burdened households by 30 percent.